nkirtipal/Celltype-Annotation-Benchmark/README.md

 differently (480/150, 392/229, 368/278) and no marker settles it — that one really is a continuum.

-**One dataset, one tissue.** No idea whether any of this generalises.
+**One dataset, one tissue.** All results come from PBMC3K.
+Whether the same patterns hold in other tissues or donors is untested.

 ---